Understanding 2/6 as a Decimal: A full breakdown

 Introduction: Fractions and Decimals

 Before diving into the conversion of 2/6, let's refresh our understanding of fractions and decimals.
-A fraction represents a part of a whole, consisting of a numerator (top number) and a denominator (bottom number).
+Consider this: a fraction represents a part of a whole, consisting of a numerator (top number) and a denominator (bottom number).
 The numerator indicates how many parts we have, and the denominator shows how many equal parts the whole is divided into.
 A decimal, on the other hand, represents a fraction where the denominator is a power of 10 (10, 100, 1000, etc.).
 Decimals are expressed using a decimal point, separating the whole number part from the fractional part.

 Method 1: Simplifying the Fraction